onflow/flow-js-testing/docs/generator.md

 > it would be executed and also could affect your `package.json` file.
 That's why we advise you to use new empty folder
 > to contain your Cadence related tests.

-### Generate New Test Suit
+### Generate New Test Suite

-Create a test suit file for your project with all necessary imports and setup for describe blocks.
+Create a test suite file for your project with all necessary imports and setup for describe blocks.
 You can start writing your asserts and expectations right away:

 ```shell